marttrach/ThreadX_STM32H750XBHx/README.md

 # ThreadX_STM32H750XBHx

 This repository demonstrates how to build a minimal ThreadX application for the STM32H750XBHx MCU using a Docker based build environment.
-The example configures UART5 (pins PB12/PB13) and prints `Hello world` once the kernel is running.

 ## Prerequisites
 - Docker installed on the host machine